 English Language Requirement Exemptions

 There are four conditions for being exempt from taking a standardized test to demonstrate your English proficiency.
+Final exemption is subject to determination of the International Admissions Office and the academic departments.

 - You have earned a passing score on the O Level Exam.